Italian Soda Recipe

 Pin It

 Growing up, this was my favorite summer treat.
-My mom and I always stopped by a coffee shack called Coffee Heaven on road trips to Oregon.
-I remember ordering Italian blueberry soda instead of ice cream because they were refreshing.
-I wanted to recreate these so my kids could experience the same joy.
+My mom and I always stopped at a little coffee shack called Coffee Heaven during road trips to Oregon.

 Homemade blueberry syrup with cream and carbonated water.